 The thoughts of the diligent tend only to plenteousness; but of every one that is hasty only to want.

-Business and financial success start in the head!
+Business and financial success start in the head.
 A diligent man plans his career, training, life, efforts, savings, time, schedule, and other factors to accomplish wise goals, and he obtains success.
-A lazy man, too impatient to pursue success the ordinary way - by hard and intelligent effort, can only think about shortcuts, and they end up cutting him short!
+A lazy man, too impatient to pursue success the godly way – by hard and intelligent effort – can only think about shortcuts, and they end up cutting him short.

 A diligent man knows that plowing his field day after day will yield results (Pr 12:11; 28:19).
-Planting one kernel of corn will yield 800 six months later!
-He knows it is a boring, hard, and thankless job - one not featured in infomercials.
-He knows farmers do not drive sports cars or wear Rolex watches.
-Their capital is tied up in something a little more important - land and income-producing equipment.
-He knows that savings is precious capital, the seed corn for next spring or the funds to buy a bigger tractor (Pr 14:4).
+Planting one kernel of corn will yield 800 six months later.
+He knows it is a boring, hard, and thankless job – one not featured in infomercials.
+He knows farmers do not often drive sports cars or wear Rolex watches.
+They invest capital in more important things – land and income-producing equipment.
+He knows that his savings is a precious investment, the seed corn for next spring or the funds to buy a bigger tractor (Pr 14:4).

-A lazy man has a better idea!
-He is so sure of his thoughts that he does not care how good your reasons against them might be (Pr 26:16).
-He does not like boring or hard work, and he expects a sports car and Rolex!
-Perseverance is a curse word!
+A lazy man has a better idea.
+He is so sure of his thoughts he does not care about your reasons against them (Pr 26:16).
+He does not like boring or hard work, and he expects a sports car and Rolex.
+Perseverance is a curse word to him.
 He loves to watch the lifestyles of the rich and famous on television.
-He wants a glamorous job that pays lots of money, without hard work, where he will not get dirty!
-He would never be a grunt like the farmer!
-He wants a shortcut to bring him the big bucks!
-He will retire in 10 years!
+He wants a glamorous job that pays lots of money, without hard work, where he will not get dirty.
+He would never be a grunt like a farmer.
+He wants a shortcut to bring him the big bucks.
+He plans to retire in 10 years.

-King Solomon observed and analyzed both rich and poor (Pr 24:30-34; 27:23-27).
+King Solomon carefully observed and analyzed both rich and poor (Pr 24:30-34; 27:23-27).
 He even watched ants at work (Pr 6:6-11; 30:25).
-With God's wisdom and divine inspiration, he put his conclusions about economic success in proverbs to benefit his son and the citizens of his kingdom (Pr 1:1-9; Eccl 12:8-14).
+With God’s wisdom and divine inspiration, he put his conclusions about economic success in proverbs to benefit his son and his citizens (Pr 1:1-9; Eccl 12:8-14).
 Are you willing to give up your foolish thoughts and begin to think like a wise man?
-The choice is yours - plenteousness or poverty!
+The choice is yours – prosperity or poverty!